dgp96/Display-Servicenow-incidents-on-Google-maps/README.md

 # Display-Servicenow-incidents-on-Google-maps

 Developed a Python program to extract incident ticket data from Servicenow and show it's geodistribution on Maps.
-The python scripts 'incident_sqlite_insertion.py' and 'location_load.py' is scheduled to run everyday.
+The python scripts 'incident_sqlite_insertion.py' and 'location_load.py' are scheduled to run everyday.
 (Click on Start Windows, search for Task Scheduler, and open it.)
 Check the images to know about it.